 It's a case of trying to listen to as much as I possibly can, while also making sure that I'm absorbing the music properly.
 I only publish music that I myself consider good enough to purchase, and anything less would be pointless.

 As well as reporting on new and recent releases, there's also a more personal element to the site.
 Stories and memories from my years as a music lover feature often on the site and provide something that many readers will be able to relate to.
 It's generally a site that features many genres, but will be of particular interest to others who grew up with the music of the 90s.

 It's a blog FOR music lovers, written BY a music lover.

-Since the mid 1990's I have been a club DJ, wrote the indie fanzine 'Supernova', released my own weird music, and I was in punk bands Armies Of Anger and No Manifesto.
-As well as writing for websites such as God Is In The TV and Monolith Cocktail, I've also hosted radio shows on SandinistaRadio, IndieCore Radio, UKHD Radio, Melksham Community Radio and Melksham Town Sound.
+Since the mid 1990's I have been a club DJ, wrote the indie fanzine 'Supernova', released my own electronic weird music, and I was in a couple of embarrassing DIY punk bands.
+As well as writing for websites such as God Is In The TV and Monolith Cocktail, I also hosted radio shows on SandinistaRadio, IndieCore Radio, UKHD Radio, Melksham Community Radio and Melksham Town Sound.

 The email is firstname.lastname@example.org

 The RW/FF Facebook page is at: https://www.facebook.com/rwffmusic/